Getting your messages out is never easy. But in the midst of the COVID-19 outbreak, just like everything else, it’s gotten a whole lot harder.

 Here are a few ways to make your messages stand out that are specific to our current situation.

 Your messages need to acknowledge how the COVID-19 situation is affecting your organization and I would find it hard to believe that it’s not.
 This means no generic messages such as support our programs.

 I’m surprised when I get irrelevant emails that haven’t taken into account what’s going on.
 I received a message from a B & B we’ve stayed at that had the subject line Happy First Day of Spring.
 They said they would be opening for the season on April 6 (I doubt that) and they were offering special deals on rooms.
 This went out on March 19, after our state started placing restrictions on restaurants and gatherings.
 I seriously hope this was something they auto-scheduled at least a week beforehand.
 This is a good reminder that if you have auto-scheduled messages that aren’t relevant, to cancel them or make necessary changes.

 What’s your intention?

 What’s the purpose of your message?
 What do you want your reader to do?
-Maybe it’s to donate, volunteer, attend an event, or contact her legislators.
-Maybe you’re sharing an update.
+Are you asking for a donation?
+Maybe you’re thanking your donor or sharing an update.

-Keep it simple and stick to one call to action.
+Don’t muddle your messages with too much information.
+Keep it simple and stick to one call to action or type of message.